 There is no known antidote to BUSULFEX other than hematopoietic progenitor cell transplantation.
 In the absence of hematopoietic progenitor cell transplantation, the recommended dosage for BUSULFEX would constitute an overdose of busulfan.
 The principal toxic effect is profound bone marrow hypoplasia/aplasia and pancytopenia, but the central nervous system, liver, lungs, and gastrointestinal tract may be affected.
-The hematologic status should be closely monitored and vigorous supportive measures instituted as medically indicated.
+Monitor hematologic status closely monitored and institute vigorous supportive measures as medically indicated.
 Survival after a single 140 mg dose of Myleran® Tablets in an 18 kg, 4-year old child has been reported.
-Inadvertent administration of a greater than normal dose of oral busulfan (2.1 mg/kg; total dose of 23.3 mg/kg) occurred in a 2-year old child prior to a scheduled bone marrow transplant without sequelae.
+Inadvertent administration of a greater than normal dose of oral busulfan (2.1 mg per kg; total dose of 23.3 mg per kg) occurred in a 2-year old child prior to a scheduled bone marrow transplant without sequelae.
 An acute dose of 2.4 g was fatal in a 10-year old boy.
 There is one report that busulfan is dialyzable, thus dialysis should be considered in the case of overdose.
-Busulfan is metabolized by conjugation with glutathione, thus administration of glutathione may be considered.

 Additional Busulfex Information

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.